syl20bnr/spacemacs/doc/DOCUMENTATION.md

 very complete emulation, maybe the most advanced.
 In fact, Evil is much more than just a Vim emulation.
 It has more states than Vim for instance.

+## Holy

+Thanks to the new holy-mode Spacemacs can now be used by Vim users or Emacs users by setting the dotspacemacs-editing-style variable to =’vim= or =’emacs= in the dotfile.
+In Emacs style the leader is available as `M-m`.
+It is possible to dynamically switch between evil and holy modes using `SPC P tab`.

 ### States

 `Spacemacs` has 9 states: